OpenCamp-cc/opencamp.cc/content/_index.md

 Any materials that we develop for open camp will be open source and available for anyone to reference and use.
 Our live sessions are recorded and free available for all to listen even if they are not part of a cohort.
-Everyone is are welcome to join our community and participate.
+Everyone is welcome to join and participate in our community.

 <--->

 ## Challenging

 Unlike traditional schools where you are taught by lecturers, we adopt a flipped classroom model at open camp.
-You will be reviewing materials by yourself, sharing your findings with peers, and discussing materials and clarifying them with the instructors.
+Each week, you will be reviewing new materials, sharing your findings with peers, and work on assignments that will be peer-reviewed and also reviewed by the instructors.

 <--->